 We have high expectations for all pupils and carefully plan a curriculum to enable success for all, despite varied starting points and backgrounds.
 We want all pupils, particularly those facing disadvantage, to make rapid and sustained progress in their learning and to achieve well.
 We aim to create a positive learning environment where success for all is celebrated, and pupils are enabled to access all aspects of school life.
-This is implemented through delivery of the strategies within this statement.
+This is implemented through the delivery of the strategies within this statement.

-As part of the strategy, we have an unrelenting focus on improving the quality of teaching and consistency of experience for all pupils; providing targeted academic support where it is needed to enable strong progress; implementing a programme of tailored wider support and care and offering a vibrant calendar of extra-curricular and enrichment opportunities.
+As part of the strategy, we have an unrelenting focus on improving the quality of teaching and consistency of experience for all pupils; providing targeted academic support where it is needed to enable strong progress; implementing a programme of tailored wider support and individualised care and by offering a vibrant calendar of extra-curricular and enrichment opportunities.
 All of these areas combine to provide a well-planned approach to closing the disadvantage attainment gap whilst ensuring the very best educational experience for all learners.
 It is our upmost priority to improve academic outcomes for our disadvantaged and vulnerable pupils to enable them to progress to the next stage of their education with the skills and experience they require.

-Incorporated within this strategy is a focus on education recovery which incorporates both internal and national analysis to identify priority areas within our school's curriculum.
-Our approach ensures that the children who need the most support, including our disadvantaged learners, have access to tailored provision.
+Incorporated within this strategy is a focus on education recovery which considers both internal and national data analysis to identify priority areas within our school's curriculum.
+Our approach ensures that the children who need the most support, including our disadvantaged learners, have access to rapid, tailored provision and the impact of this is reviewed coherently.
+This rapid and targeted support covers a broad range of areas including early reading/phonics development, number fluency and arithmetic skills and many other core aspects.
+This approach ensures that learners facing disadvantage have any barriers to achievement removed in way appropriate for them.

 At the heart of the strategy is a detailed understanding of our pupils and their needs and backgrounds.
-We work hard to invest in building relationships with our pupils and their families.
+We work hard to invest in building relationships with our pupils and their families and developing a sense of belonging in our school community.
 We respond to the needs of our children and adapt our provision accordingly.
-This strategy is not the responsibility of one member of staff.
-Our whole staff team understand the intentions and the strategies are adopted at a whole-school level with a shared understanding that raising achievement and enhancing experience for our disadvantaged learners is the priority for us all.
-This focus is reinforced through whole school professional learning and in investment in strategy groups incorporating senior and middle leaders as well as tutors, teaching and support staff.
+This strategy is not the responsibility of one member of staff - our whole staff team understand the intentions and the strategies are adopted at a whole-school level with a shared understanding that raising achievement and enhancing experience for our disadvantaged learners is the priority for us all.
+This focus is reinforced through whole school professional learning and in investment in strategy groups incorporating senior and middle leaders as well as form tutors, teaching and support staff.